Logiqx/gps-details/docs/devices/apple/watches/README.md

   - This can easily be seen by looking at the first graph on each of the session pages.
 - Speeds calculated by the devices (almost certainly using the Doppler observables) are far more robust.
   - This can easily be seen by looking at the first three graphs on each of the session pages.
-- Typical speed accuracy estimates can easily be determined for this specific GNSS receiver.
+- Typical speed accuracy estimates can easily be determined for a specific GNSS receiver.
   - This can easily be seen by looking at the final graph on each of the session pages.
 - General interpretation of speed accuracy estimates is a complex topic and has not been discussed.
   - Different chipsets calculate accuracy estimates in different ways, but they are always be useful.